-B. Existing Projects: Existing projects qualify for a credit based upon 30 percent of present value of low-income units, including acquisition cost, when used in conjunction with a substantial rehabilitation project.
+- B. Existing Projects: Existing projects qualify for a credit based upon 30 percent of present value of low-income units, including acquisition cost, when used in conjunction with a substantial rehabilitation project.
 Credits allocated for acquisition will take into account the appraised value of the property.
-In order for the acquisition cost to be part of the eligible basis, the building must be newly acquired by the owner and a period of at least 10 years must have elapsed between the date of acquisition and the date the building was last placed-in-service.
+According to Section 42(d)(2)(B)(ii) of the Code, in order for the acquisition cost to be part of the eligible basis, the building must be newly acquired by the owner and a period of at least 10 years must have elapsed between the date of acquisition and the date the building was last placed-inservice.
 The ten-year period may be waived in certain instances by the Secretary of the Treasury with respect to any building acquired from an insured depository institution or from a conservator or receiver of such an institution.
-Certain situations are exempted from the 10-year rule, including:

-- (1) A person who inherits a property through the death of another person; - (2) A governmental unit or qualified nonprofit group if income from the property is exempt from federal tax; - (3) A person by foreclosure (or instrument in lieu of foreclosure) of any purchase money security interest, provided the person resells the building within 12 months after placing the building in service following foreclosure; or - (4) A project substantially assisted, financed, or operated under HUD or RHS housing programs.
+Certain situations are exempted from the 10-year rule, including: - (1) A person who inherits a property through the death of another person; - (2) A governmental unit or qualified nonprofit group if income from the property is exempt from federal tax; - (3) A person by foreclosure (or instrument in lieu of foreclosure) of any purchase money security interest, provided the person resells the building within 12 months after placing the building in service following foreclosure; or - (4) A project substantially assisted, financed, or operated under HUD or RHS housing programs.

 Interested parties are urged to reference Section 42(d) of the Code and to seek competent tax counsel for guidance.
+Project applications seeking exemption from the 10-year rule must provide, as part of the initial application package, an attorney letter confirming the Project's eligibility for exemption.

-C. Substantial Rehabilitation: Code requires that rehabilitation expenditures, which exceed the greater of an average of \$6,700 per low-income unit or 20 percent of the depreciable acquisition basis, are treated "as a separate new building".
+C. Substantial Rehabilitation: Code requires that rehabilitation expenditures, which exceed the greater of an average of \$6,800 per low-income unit or 20 percent of the depreciable acquisition basis, are treated "as a separate new building".
 To assure meaningful rather than cosmetic rehabilitation, NDHFA has chosen to exceed the requirement set forth in the Code and has established a minimum average rehabilitation threshold of \$15,000 per unit in hard construction costs.
 Effectively, this means that for substantial rehabilitation carried out by a new owner, 4% tax credits are available on the acquisition cost and 9% credits are available on the rehabilitation cost, assuming that no tax-exempt financing is used.
 If the property does not change hands, the current owner can receive the substantial rehabilitation credit (4% or 9% tax credits, as applicable) only on the rehabilitation work, so long as the costs are the greater of \$15,000 on average per unit or 20 percent of the basis.